Aftermath: 36 - Chimes at Midnight (2015)

 “Rock ‘N’ Roll Suicide” becomes “Real Wild Child.”

 Not bad, Lightcap, Lightcap thinks.
 Not bad comma Lightcap, she thinks again, upping the irony in the numerator and not taking a look at the denominator, whatever it is that’s below that bottom line.
 Way to advance the field of robotics twenty years in ten months.
 Way to raise science to a Lovecraftian exponent.
-“You think you could have done better?” she asks him with a pretty powdered poison glaze atop a sticky sweet tone.
+“You think you could have done better?” she asks with a pretty powdered poison glaze atop a sticky-sweet tone.

 “Yes,” he says, like a Blazingly Arrogant Fuck.
 “The whole thing has been a little more conventional than I really figured you for—”